 - rashes on the neck and face, especially around the eyes

-Adults who had AD as children may have discolored skin that is easily irritated.
+Adults who had AD as children may have discolored or leathery patches of skin that are easily irritated.
+Some people who had AD in childhood may not have symptoms for many years until they return later in adulthood.

 The exact cause of AD is unknown.
 AD isn’t contagious, so you can’t give the rash to someone else.

-Because of the altered skin barrier, people with AD have drier skin.
+People with AD tend to have dry skin because of an altered skin barrier.
 AD skin is more prone to water loss and the entry of irritants.
 This all leads to the development of red, itchy rashes.

-You’ll need to learn what triggers your AD flare-ups, but common lifestyle and environmental triggers include:
+AD flare-ups can have various triggers, but common lifestyle and environmental triggers include:

 - long, hot showers or baths